List of national memorials of the United States

-National Park Service national memorials
+Official units of National Park Service

 The National Park Service manages 31 national memorials as official units.
 It also oversees two more national memorials as part of other units, listed with the other national memorials.
 A few additional units, including Fort McHenry National Monument, include "national memorial" in their enabling legislation, but are not otherwise called that and are thus not listed here.